neo4j-partners/hands-on-lab-neo4j-and-bedrock/README.md

 ## Prerequisites
 You'll need a laptop with a web browser.
 Your browser will need to be able to access the AWS Console and port 7474 on a Neo4j deployment running in AWS.

+If you have an AWS account with permissions that allow you to deploy SageMaker, deploy from Marketplace and create an S3 bucket, then you can use that.
+If not, we'll walk you through creating an AWS account.

 ## Agenda

 ### Part 1